open-tale/open-tale.github.io/_docs/06-skills.md

 * If the SP is higher than the target's Toughness, the target gets marked with a Intoxicated mark of level SP.

-* A character with an Intoxicated mark will receive 1 damage everytime its turn comes.
+* A character with an Intoxicated mark will receive 1 damage in the beginning of each of its turns.

 * The Intoxicated mark wears off in the end of the combat.